Ditch the weights with this effective no-equipment full-body workout

 How to do the workout

-There are six moves in the routine.
+There are six moves in the circuit workout.
 Aim for 10 repetitions of each move, or 10 on each side if appropriate, and do three rounds in total.
 Rest as needed.

-Beginners might want to take 20-30 seconds between each exercise, but if you’re up for a challenge try doing them back to back and only rest between rounds.
+Beginners might want to rest for 20-30 seconds between each exercise, but if you’re up for a challenge, try doing them back to back and only rest between rounds.

 The moves are: